Haig Avenue: History

 Southport F.C. moved to what is now called Haig Avenue in 1905 (then called Ash Lane).
 The road the ground is situated on and the ground itself were officially renamed Haig Avenue after Earl Haig in 1921.

-The grandstand that now stands at Haig Avenue was opened in August 1968, 2 years after the original main stand had burnt down.
-The wooden structure, which had been purchased from the Southport Flower Show, burnt down the day after a 1-0 victory game against Wrexham on Boxing Day in 1966, destroying the stand, dressing rooms and offices.
-The blaze began around 5am on 27 December and most of the clubs possessions, including kits, went up in flames with only the club safe, holding some of the previous day's takings, surviving.
+The grandstand that now stands at Haig Avenue was opened in August 1968, two years after the original main stand had burnt down.
+The wooden structure, which had been purchased from the Southport Flower Show, caught fire on 27 December 1966, destroying the stand, dressing rooms and offices.
+The fire began at around 5am and destroyed most of the club's possessions, including kits, with only the club safe, holding some of the takings from the previous day's victory over Wrexham surviving.
 Following the fire, the club appealed for donations to help towards the £70,000 restoration costs.
-A temporary main stand was put up instead during the season Billy Bingham's side won promotion to the third division.
+A temporary main stand was put up instead during the season Billy Bingham's side won promotion to the Third Division.
 Eric Morecambe presented the club with a trophy to commemorate their achievement.

 In April 1973, following his first Grand National victory, Red Rum was presented to the crowd at half time during a match against Lincoln City.

-Today there is open terracing at the 'Blowick' away end and on the 'Popular' side opposite the Main Stand.
-Covered terracing for about 10,000 spectators on the Popular side and Scarisbrick end was demolished following legal action against the football club by Sefton Council under the Safety of Sports Grounds legislation.
+Today there is open terracing at the "Blowick" away end and on the "Popular Side" opposite the Main Stand.
+Covered terracing for about 10,000 spectators on the Popular Side and Scarisbrick End was demolished following legal action against the football club by Sefton Council under the Safety of Sports Grounds legislation.

-However, on 10 September 2012, it was announced that Merseyrail had agreed a sponsorship deal that would see Haig Avenue renamed the "Merseyrail Community Stadium".
+On 10 September 2012, it was announced that Merseyrail had agreed a sponsorship deal that would see Haig Avenue renamed the "Merseyrail Community Stadium".

-After years of procrastination, the club said that in the summer of 2014, with the financial assistance of 'Trust in Yellow' (the Supporters' Trust), County Insurance and a grant from the football authorities, it would erect new corner floodlights to replace those erected along the sides of the pitch over 40 years ago.
+After years of procrastination, the club said that in the summer of 2014, with the financial assistance of the Trust in Yellow supporters' trust, County Insurance and a grant from the football authorities, it would erect new corner floodlights to replace those erected along the sides of the pitch over 40 years previously.
 While some preparatory work on the project started in May/June 2014, just within the deadline set in the town planning conditions, the club has since revised the completion date to November 2014.

 Everton Reserves currently play their home games at the stadium.

-On 4 August 2019, it was announced that the stadium would now be known as The Pure Stadium after Pure Business Group offered a 3-year naming deal.
+On 4 August 2019, it was announced that the stadium would now be known as The Pure Stadium after Pure Business Group offered a three-year naming deal.

+It was revealed on 24 April 2023, that the charity, Big Help Project, will become a "Strategic Partner" to Southport FC, and that they are now the stadium sponsors for the 2023/24 season, which will see the Haig Avenue Stadium being renamed "The Big Help Stadium".